Down-set thresholds: Introduction

-This paper gets its motivation from~\citep{KK}, where Kahn and Kalai (drawing on a number of important examples in random graph theory) conjectured that $p_c(\cF) = O(q(\cF)\log |X|)$ for any up-set $\cF \subset 2^X$.
-While this is still open, a slight weakening of this (very strong) conjecture due to Talagrand~\citep{Talagrand} was proved in~\citep{FKNP}, where it was shown that $p_c(\cF) = O(q_f(\cF)\log |X|)$ for any up-set $\cF \subset 2^X$.
-Since decreasing properties also appear quite frequently in the study of random discrete structures, it is natural to ask if there are analogues of the conjectures and results of~\citep{KK, Talagrand, FKNP} for down-sets.
-Concretely, our primary motivation is the following question that arose from discussions between Kahn and the third author. \begin{problem} Is it true that $q(\cF)/p_c(\cF) \le (\log |X|)^{O(1)}$ for any down-set $\cF \subset 2^X$? \end{problem} Of course, down-sets are just complements of up-sets, so one must ask if there is any new content in Problem~\ref{motivation}, or if it is trivially resolved by the existing machinery for up-sets in~\citep{KK, Talagrand, FKNP}.
+This paper gets its motivation from~\citep{KK}, where Kahn and Kalai (drawing on a number of important examples in random graph theory) conjectured that $p_c(\cF) = O(q(\cF)\log |X|)$ for any up-set $\cF \subset 2^X$, a conjecture recently proven by Park and Pham~\cite{ParkPham}.
+An earlier slight weakening of this result, originally conjectured by Talagrand~\citep{Talagrand}, was proved in~\citep{FKNP}, where it was shown that $p_c(\cF) = O(q_f(\cF)\log |X|)$ for any up-set $\cF \subset 2^X$.
+Since decreasing properties also appear quite frequently in the study of random discrete structures, it is natural to ask if there are analogues of the results of~\citep{ParkPham, FKNP} for down-sets.
+Concretely, our primary motivation is the following question that arose from discussions between Kahn and the third author. \begin{problem} Is it true that $q(\cF)/p_c(\cF) \le (\log |X|)^{O(1)}$ for every down-set $\cF \subset 2^X$? \end{problem} Of course, down-sets are just complements of up-sets, so one must ask if there is any new content in Problem~\ref{motivation}, or if it is trivially resolved by the existing machinery for up-sets in~\citep{KK, ParkPham, Talagrand, FKNP}.
 Problem~\ref{motivation} is indeed nontrivial, but this merits a short explanation.
-The conjectures and results of~\citep{KK, Talagrand, FKNP} are all only meaningful for `large' up-sets $\cF$ for which $q(\cF) = o(1)$; indeed, if $\cF$ is `small' in the sense of $q(\cF) = \Omega(1)$, then $1 \ge p_c(\cF) \ge q(\cF)= \Omega(1)$, so the Kahn--Kalai conjecture for such `small' $\cF$ holds no content.
-Nevertheless, the following is a natural analogous question for `small' up-sets in the spirit of the Kahn--Kalai conjecture. \begin{problem} If $\cF \subset 2^X$ is an up-set with $p_c (\cF) = 1 - p'$ and $q(\cF) = 1 - q'$, then is it true that $q'/p' \le (\log |X|)^{O(1)}$? \end{problem} It is easy to check that Problems~\ref{motivation} and~\ref{motivation2} are equivalent, and all of our results on down-sets can be reformulated in the complementary setting of `small' up-sets.
+The results of~\citep{ParkPham, FKNP} are all only meaningful for `large' up-sets $\cF$ for which $q(\cF) = o(1)$; indeed, if $\cF$ is `small' in the sense of $q(\cF) = \Omega(1)$, then $1 \ge p_c(\cF) \ge q(\cF)= \Omega(1)$, so the Park-Pham theorem for such `small' $\cF$ holds no content.
+Nevertheless, the following is a natural analogous question for `small' up-sets in the spirit of the Park-Pham theorem. \begin{problem} Is it true that $q'/p' \le (\log |X|)^{O(1)}$ for every up-set $\cF \subset 2^X$, where $p_c (\cF) = 1 - p'$ and $q(\cF) = 1 - q'$? \end{problem} It is easy to check that Problems~\ref{motivation} and~\ref{motivation2} are equivalent, as every down-set $\cF$ can be turned into an up-set $\cF'=\{X-A: A\in\cF\}$ with $p(\cF')=1-p(\cF)$ and $q(\cF')=1-q(\cF)$.
+In this way, all our results on down-sets can also be reformulated in the complementary setting of `small' up-sets.
 In turn, Theorem~\ref{thm:informal} demonstrates that the answer to Problem~\ref{motivation} (and hence Problem~\ref{motivation2} as well) is in the negative: there exist down-sets with polynomial gaps between their thresholds and (fractional) expectation-thresholds.

 We now turn to a discussion of the sharpness of Theorem~\ref{thm:informal}, as well as its proof.
 For the down-set $\cT$ of triangle-free graphs on the vertex set $[n]$, it is an easy exercise to show that $p_c(\cT) = \Theta(1/n)$; see~\citep{AS}, for instance.
 Thus, the heart of the matter is to establish that $q(\cT) = \Omega(1/\sqrt{n})$ (along with a similar bound for $q_f(\cT)$).
 Therefore, writing $e(H)$ for the number of edges in a graph $H$, we restrict ourselves to proving the following. \begin{theorem} There exists a universal $\delta>0$ such that the following holds for all sufficiently large $n \in \N$.
 If $\cH$ is a collection of graphs on $[n]$, and